Ferdam/crosshair-overlay-for-sp/README.md

 1. Download the latest release (single `.exe`, no installer)
 2. Run `CrosshairOverlay.exe`
 3. Position and configure your crosshair via the UI
-4. Launch your game — the overlay will stay on top
+4. Launch your game.
+The overlay will stay on top.

 > For best results, run your game in **Borderless Windowed** mode.
 See the anti-cheat section below for important notes on exclusive fullscreen.